TroyMaeder/App-Counter/javascript/supermarket/README.md

 Also, we would like to start selling oranges, but those are priced by weight, not by unit.

-Please implement items priced by weight
+Please implement items priced by weight.

-## Optional stages
-You can pick any of the following (or none), in no particular order

 - Do not allow negative or zero quantities
 - Validate that products added to a basket are defined